 “You never ask for directions”, she wailed.
 “You never listen to me.
 You can’t find the place because you just aren’t interested in going.
 You never like partying with my friends…..”

 I think she was paying way too much attention in the business communications class.
 No wonder she was using a “you” in every sentence and totally ignoring the “I”.
 Using “you” lays more emphasis on what you wish communicate.
 So the book said.
 Either way, her tone was laying emphasis on all the words.
 Thankfully my brain’s auto locking mode was activated and her words bounced off a force field round my ears.
-Guys have that built in feature which girls realize much later.
+Guys have that built in feature which girls realize much later in the relationship.

 “How much do I mean to you”, she snapped at me out of the blue, looking me squarely in the eye and smacking my leg.
 That immediately broke the force field.
 It is meant to protect guys from sharp words, not feminine physical abuse.
 The stare was an antithesis to the natural softness of her voice.